Securing a job in the increasingly competitive 21st Century is still a struggle for a lot of people.

 Take time to explore your interests – this is how people discover their passions.

 - Don’t hesitate to talk to people about your interests.
 Share with them about the kind of work you would love to do.
 Tell them what type of job keeps you awake at night!
 My dream job is to be a writer who travels.
 You know, contribute to this blog as I globetrot!
 Go deeper into the conversation and share why you have such interests.
 You might meet people who share the same interests as you! which might lead to a job or a partnership.

 - You should be open to learning new things from people.
 Through this, you might discover a new interest.
 I never knew I would be interested in ice skating.
 A friend of mine introduced it to me a few months ago.
-With constant practice, I have become so good that I’m currently working on forming an ice skating club!
-Then later figure out how to monetize it, of course!
+With constant practice, I have become so good that I’m currently working on joining the ice skating club!
 In the 21st Century, you have to be willing to learn new things.
 It’s a constantly changing world!

 - Be willing to explore your area of interest in a broad way.
 The world is full of cool people.
 People who are doing interesting stuff beyond your imagination.
 People who are pursuing your interests and passions in the coolest of ways.
 Explore.
 Learn.
 Ask questions.

 Treat your unemployed time as a gift!

 - It is a gift to you.
 Time is a precious gift.
 It is the most valuable resource of all time.
 Ask yourself, how best can I utilize this time?
 There are a lot of options.
 Volunteer in an organization you care about, give your time to a friend (or stranger) who is struggling with a startup, explore a hobby that you have been meaning to experience.
 The list is endless.
 The internet has a lot of these suggestions.
 I started this blog during my unemployed period; you can do the same too with your passion.